sentryco/SplitViewKit/README.md

 ## Todo:

-- Add icon based buttons for sidebar, back and fullscreen 👈🏀
 - Add anim to hide / show of sidebar-visibility-button 👈
 - Clean up the readme a bit
 - Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc )